praseetht/azure-sdk-for-net/eng/common/README.md

 ### Workflow

-The 'Sync eng/common directory' PRs will be created in the language repositories once a pull request that touches the eng/common directory is submitted against the master branch.
+The 'Sync eng/common directory' PRs will be created in the language repositories when a pull request that touches the eng/common directory is submitted against the master branch.
 This will make it easier for changes to be tested in each individual language repo before merging the changes in the azure-sdk-tools repo.
 The workflow is explained below:

-1. Create a PR against Azure/azure-sdk-tools:master.
-This is the **Tools PR**.
+1. Create a PR (**Tools PR**) in the `azure - sdk - tools` Repo with changes to eng/common directory.
-2. `azure-sdk-tools - sync - eng-common` is run automatically.
-It creates **Sync PRs** in each of the connected language repositories using the format `Sync eng/common directory with azure-sdk-tools for PR {Tools PR Number}`.
-Each **Sync PR** will contain a link back to the **Tools PR** that triggered it.
+2. `azure-sdk-tools - sync - eng-common` pipeline is triggered for the **Tools PR**
-3. More changes pushed to the **Tools PR**, will automatically triggered new pipeline runs in the respective **Sync PRs**.
-The **Sync PRs** are used to make sure the changes would not break any of the connected pipelines.
-4. Once satisfied with the changes;
-    - First make sure all checks in the **Sync PRs** are green and approved.
-The **Tools PR** contains links to all the **Sync PRs**.
-If for some reason the PRs is blocked by a CI gate get someone with permission to override and manually merge the PR.
-    - To test the state of all the **Sync PRs**, you can download the `PRsCreated.txt` artifact from your `azure-sdk-tools - sync - eng-common` pipeline, then run `./eng/scripts/Verify-And-Merge-PRs.ps1 <path to PRsCreated.txt>` which will output the status of each associated PR.
-    - Next approve the `VerifyAndMerge` job for the `azure-sdk-tools - sync - eng-common` pipeline triggered by your **Tools PR** which will automatically merge all the **Sync PRs**.
-You need `azure-sdk` devops contributor permissions to reach the `azure-sdk-tools - sync - eng-common` pipeline.
-    - Finally merge the **Tools PR**.
+3. The sync pipeline queues test run using the dotnet, js, java and python template pipelines.
+4. Test pipelines release respective template packages.
+You'll have to approve the release to pass the approval gate.
+The test (template) pipeline will automatically release the next eligible version without needing manual intervention for the versioning.
+Please approve your test releases as quickly as possible.
+A race condition may occur due to someone else queueing the pipeline and going all the way to release using your version while yours is still waiting.
+If this occurs manually rerun the pipeline that failed.
+5. Repeat step 1 - 4 by pushing new changes to your **Tools PR** Do this till you have satisfactory test runs all the way to release of the template package.
+5. Sign off on next stage of the sync pipeline using the approval gate.
+The CreateSyncPRs stage will create the sync PR in the various language repos.
+Before doing this you need to be satisfied with the testing from the previous steps.
+This stage will append the `auto-merge` label to the **Sync PRs** as well as the **Tools PR**.
+6. Ensure you that **Sync PRs** and the **Tools PR** are green and approved.
+Merging wil happen automatically via the Fabric Bot.